lorentzo/IntroductionToComputerGraphics/projects/modeling_animation/readme.md

 # Blender: 3D scene, modeling, animation and rendering

-## NOTE: Project description is under work, it will get updated!

 ## Introduction

 Blender is open-source tool for 3D modeling, animation, rendering and more.

-The goal of this project is:
+The goal of this project is get familiar with digital content creation and manipulation using 3D modeling tool: Blender
-* Get familiar with Blender 3D scene elements: objects, lights and cameras
-* Importing 3rd party elements in 3D scene
-* Get familiar with Blender rendering: EEVEE (rasterization-based renderer) and Cycles (ray-tracing based renderer)
-* Get familiar with animation
-* Give foundations to digital content creation workflow

 ## Prerequisites